MilsonCodes/golang-test/README.md

 # golang-test

-Attempting to create an interface to a manageable file system
+Attempting to create a user interface to a manageable, underlying file system